apache/incubator-datalab/README.md

 -   User's S3 bucket
 -   Security Group for user's Edge instance
 -   Security Group for all further user's Notebook instances
+-   Security Groups for all further user's master nodes of data engine cluster
+-   Security Groups for all further user's slave nodes of data engine cluster
 -   IAM Roles and Instance Profiles for user's Edge instance
 -   IAM Roles and Instance Profiles all further user's Notebook instances
 -   User private subnet.
 All further nodes (Notebooks, EMR clusters) will be provisioned in different subnet than SSN.